damodharbotta-devops/Blood-bank-application-project-deploy-in-Kubetnetes-KOPS-cluster/README.md

 2. When execute the Yaml files get some errors, troubleshoot all the erorrs.

 Ex: when access the application through DNS name make sure labels should be correct in all yaml files.

-Means i) Deployment label and app-service label should be same label name.
+i) Deployment label and app-service label should be same label name.

 ii) Stateful set label and db-service label name should be same label name.